nadineproject/nadine/themes/README.md

 ### Theme Settings

-All settings constants in a file located at **/themes/active/theme_settings.py** will be loaded after the settings.py and the local_settings.py.
-These constants are used in the base theme to toggle functionality.
+All constants in a file located at **/themes/active/theme_settings.py** will be loaded after settings.py and local_settings.py, and available through the settings module.

+These constants are used in the system base to toggle functionality.

  + FACEBOOK_URL
  + TWITTER_URL